nicholasneo78/til2022/README.md

 Access the docs at `docs/build/index.html`.

+**Note: Documentation has been built in this repository.**

 ## Using the til-simulator

-- Run the simulator with `til-simulator -c config/sim_config.yml`
+- Run the simulator by running the command `til-simulator -c config/sim_config.yml` in terminal
 - Open another instance of terminal and run `autonomy_new.py`